 - lapses in memory (dissociation), particularly of significant life events, like birthdays, weddings, or birth of a child;

-- experiencing blackouts in time, resulting in finding oneself in places but not recalling how one traveled there;
+- experiencing blackouts in time, resulting in finding oneself in places but not recalling how one got there;

-- being frequently accused of lying when they do not believe they are lying (for example, being told of things they did but do not recall, unrelated to the influence of any drug or medical condition);
+- being frequently accused of lying when they do not believe they are lying (for example, being told of things they did but do not remember, not related to the influence of any drug or medical condition);

 - finding items in one's possession but not recalling how those things were acquired;

-- encountering people with whom one is unfamiliar but who seem to know them sometimes as someone else;
+- encountering people with whom one is unfamiliar but who seem to know them sometimes by another identity;

 - being called names that are completely unlike their own name or nickname;